Prepping Your Home For A New Baby

 Start the Baby Proofing

-When we say baby proofing, we’re not necessarily talking about putting child locks on your cabinets and covers over the electrical outlets.
-Although, those are good ideas too.
+When we say baby proofing, we’re not necessarily talking about putting child locks on your cabinets, foam bumpers on the corners and covers over the electrical outlets.
+Although, those are good ideas, right now you should be making sure your newborn infant can't roll off the bed, is strapped into their changing station and aren't sleeping near plush pillows and large, fuzzy blankets.
 The truth is your little one won’t be mobile for a while.
 Definitely start thinking about baby safety, but your immediate needs will include your safety too.

 Sleep deprivation is a fact of life for new parents.
 The mental, physical, and emotional fatigue make you more likely to stumble, trip, or have problems making decisions.
 Walk through your house in the areas where you’ll be carrying your baby and look for ways to streamline and simplify.